AlanLongfellow/Forced_Burgers_Equation_Solution/README.md

 # Solution to the Forced Viscous Burgers Equation

-- A research codebase and document set for a general solution of the forced viscous Burgers equation with arbitrary variable forcing developed by Alan C. Longfellow.
+- A research codebase and document set for a general solution of the forced viscous Burgers equation with arbitrary variable forcing developed by Alan Clark Longfellow.
 - Developed as a corollary to a similarly general solution to the Schrödinger equation (link: https://github.com/AlanLongfellow/Schrodinger_Solution)
 - This repository aims to link formal paper(s) to all relevant proofs, supporting derivations, reproducible notebooks, reference implementations, and figure generation scripts to support community and peer reviewers.